 Invite students to place their hands on their bellies to help them notice what feelings they experience in response to the food item.
 Then lift the napkin off of the food item and invite students to observe with curiosity and kindness what feelings come to visit.
-Ask students to use their plate faces to indicate whether they are experiencing comfortable or uncomfortable emotions about trying the new food.
+Ask students to use thumbs up or thumbs down to indicate whether they are experiencing comfortable or uncomfortable emotions about trying the new food.